 The Group believes that a sound environmental management policy is essential to achieving sustainable development.
 Our Group has always been committed to minimizing the environmental impact of its routine operations.
-Save as disclosed in "Non-Compliance Incidents" in the Prospectus, our Group has complied with the environmental laws and regulations that significantly relate to our Group's operations during the Reporting Period.
+Our Group has complied with the environmental laws and regulations that significantly relate to our Group's operations during the Reporting Period.